stenglein-lab/taxonomy_pipeline/docs/server_setup_instructions.md

 ### Installing NCBI databases

 The pipeline needs databases of nucleotide (nt) and protein (nr) sequences from [NCBI](https://www.ncbi.nlm.nih.gov/).
 These databases are pretty big.
-Expect that they will take up something ~1Tb of disk space at least.
+Expect that they will take up something like ~1Tb of disk space (and they continue to grow) .

 We download and setup NCBI databases using the scripts in this repository in the server directory.
 The main scripts to run are: